1,000+ Opportunities

 DEP disclaims any liability for errors, omissions, or interpretive inconsistencies arising in the context of such translation.
 Site users assume all risk DEP is not responsible for any loss, damage, or harm resulting from reliance on translated text.
 Use translation tool in this website implies understanding and agreement with this assumption and

-Based on current listing details, eligibility includes: Nonprofits, academic institutions, local governments in Florida Applicants should confirm final requirements in the official notice before submission.
+Based on current listing details, eligibility includes: Funding supports universities, agencies, and non-governmental organizations (NGOs) for priority coral restoration and protection projects in Florida.
+Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates $50,000 - $500,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.